-All you need is a nearby wall or a sturdy chair that can offer support.
+All you need is a nearby wall or a sturdy chair that can offer support and comfortable leggings.
 Once you're in position and steadying yourself, perform the following moves:

 - Flex your foot and lift your left leg straight out to the side.

 - Hold this position for a few seconds, being sure to align your hip, knee, and foot.